Writing Literature Reviews

 synthesize previous studies to inform the reader of the state of research

-“identify relations, contradictions, gaps, and inconsistencies in the literature” ( APA Manual , p.
-10)
+“identify relations, contradictions, gaps, and inconsistencies in the literature” (APA Manual, p.
+8)

 group your points into major headings and subheadings (You choose the arrangement based on what you’ve found: similar concepts or theories, similar methods, chronological development, controversies, etc.)

-support all points with evidence drawn from sources or with sound reasoning and in which all borrowed information is documented.
+support all points with sound reasoning or evidence drawn from sources and in which all borrowed information is documented

-In referring to sources, you should mostly summarize , sometimes paraphrase , and use quotations very sparingly—only when specific wording is poignant or can’t be said in any other way.
+summarize sources most of the time, paraphrase sometimes, and use quotations very sparingly—only when specific wording is poignant or can’t be said in any other way.

 One way to talk about your sources is known as the CEC Method: Claim-Evidence-Commentary.